-The Converter Card controls the firing of the converter SCR's to obtain the correct DC link voltage to be applied to the inverter.
+The Converter card controls the firing to the converter SCRs to obtain the correct DC link voltage to be applied to the inverter.

 The three AC supply phase voltages are fed to this card through high impedance isolating resistors contained in the wire harness.
-The Converter card isolating circuits produce three voltage signals equivalent in phase relationship and magnitude to the AC supply phase control to determine the correct firing points of the six converter SCRs.
+The Converter card isolating circuits produce three voltage signals equivalent in phase relationship and magnitude to the AC supply phase to neutral voltages.
+These signals are used in the phase control to determine the correct firing points of the six converter SCRs.
 They are also used to detect incorrect phase sequence or loss of one or more phases, which produces a PS/LOP light indication and prevents drive operation under these conditions.

-The phase control takes the Regulator card voltage regulator output and uses it in conjunction with the three AC line signals to generate the six converter SCR firing signals.
+The phase control takes the Regulator card voltage regulator output and uses it in conjunction with the three AC line signal to generate the six converter SCR firing signals.
 These six firing signals are modulated by the firing oscillator signal from the Inverter card to produce pulse train signals, which are amplified and fed to the Pulse Transformer card in the converter power module.
 The actual amplified firing signals are fed from a delayed firing supply from the Inverter card which delays firing signal transmission until the control has settled down after driver energization.

 The converter output voltage is fed back to this card through high impedance isolating resistors in the wire harness.
-The isolating circuit produces a converter voltage teedback signal which is fed to the voltage regulator on the regulator card.
+The isolating circuit produces a converter voltage feedback signal which is fed to the voltage regulator on the Regulator card.

-The DC link voltage applied to the inverter is also fed back through high impedance isolating resistors in the wire harness.
-Its isolating circuit produces a link voltage feedback signal which is fed to the stability-slowdown circuit on the Regulator card and to the minimum voltage detection logic on the System card.
+The DC link voltage applied to the inverter is fed back through high impedance isolating resistors in the wireharness.
+This isolating circuit produces a link voltage feedback signal which is fed to the stability-slowdown circuit on the Regulator card and to the minimum voltage detection logic on the System card.
 It is also used to detect DC link overvoltage, which produces a LOV light indication and an immediate drive shutdown.